Raunora Westcott: Women's

 In March 2018, Westcott announced she was joining a Winnipeg-based team skipped by Allison Flaxey, with third Kate Cameron and second Taylor McDonald.
 The team participated in two Slams and finished sixth at the 2019 Manitoba Scotties Tournament of Hearts.

 On March 22, 2019, it was announced that Westcott would join Theresa Cannon, Karen Klein and Vanessa Foster for the 2019–20 curling season.
 The team started the season by missing the playoffs at the 2019 Cargill Curling Training Centre Icebreaker.
 Next they played in the 2019 Cameron's Brewing Oakville Fall Classic where they lost in the quarterfinals to Daniela Jentsch.
 The team played in one Grand Slam of Curling event, the 2019 Masters where they missed the playoffs with a 1–3 record.
 At the 2020 Manitoba Scotties Tournament of Hearts, the team finished with a 2–3 record, missing the playoffs.
 The team disbanded after the season.

 The 2021 Manitoba Scotties were cancelled due to the COVID-19 pandemic in Manitoba, so Curl Manitoba appointed Team Jennifer Jones to represent Manitoba at the 2021 Scotties Tournament of Hearts.
 A pregnant Dawn McEwen opted to stay at home, moving Jones' alternate Lisa Weagle up to lead and Westcott joined the team as their alternate.
 At the 2021 Hearts, they finished with a 9–3 record, putting them in a third place tiebreaker match against Alberta, skipped by Laura Walker.
 Walker defeated Jones 9–8 to advance to the semifinal.

 On April 25, 2021, it was announced that Westcott would join former teammate Kristy McDonald for the 2021–22 season with teammates Lisa Blixhavn, Leslie Wilson-Westcott and Lindsay Warkentin.

 Personal life

-Westcott is in a relationship with Kurt Munt.
-She is employed as an account manager with CWB National Leasing.
+Westcott works in equipment leasing.
 Westcott is the daughter of Ron Westcott, who competed in 42 Manitoba Curling Championships, and won the 2015 Canadian Masters Curling Championships.
 Her father was inducted into the Manitoba Curling Hall of Fame in 2016.
-Her grandmother is Jemima Westcott, who in 2021 became one of Manitoba's supercentenarians when she turned 110, and is now the oldest person in Manitoba.
+Her grandmother is Jemima Westcott, who in 2021 became one of Manitoba's supercentenarians when she turned 110, and was the oldest person in Manitoba, before she died at the age of 111.